Showing 241-260 of 511 for: Cochrane Systematic Reviews > Infectious disease

 Bronchiectasis is a major cause of respiratory morbidity especially in developing countries.
 In affluent countries, bronchiectasis is increasingly recognised in certain subsections of communities (e.g. Aboriginal communities) as well as a coexistent disea

-- Influenza vaccine for patients with chronic obstructive pulmonary disease
+- Influenza vaccine for chronic obstructive pulmonary disease (COPD)

-Influenza vaccinations are currently recommended in the care of people with COPD, but these recommendations are based largely on evidence from observational studies with very few randomised controlled trials (RCTs) reported.
-Influenza infection causes exc
+Influenza vaccinations are currently recommended in the care of people with COPD, but these recommendations are based largely on evidence from observational studies, with very few randomised controlled trials (RCTs) reported.
+Influenza infection causes ex

 - Inhaled anti‐pseudomonal antibiotics for long‐term therapy in cystic fibrosis